Skip to main content

 “It is essential that we ensure that public sector entities can provide appropriate information for primary users of the report to ensure transparency and accountability,” said Karen Leung.
 “This represents a significant opportunity for the public sector to strengthen its commitment to climate action.”

-An urgent need for global sustainability standards for the public sector on climate reporting
+An urgent need for global sustainability standards on climate reporting for the public sector

 Lee White

-Lee White, Chief Executive Officer of IFAC said: “Progress is happening at a rapid pace regarding climate-related disclosures in the public sector across the globe.
+Lee White, Chief Executive Officer of IFAC said: “Progress is happening at a rapid pace regarding Climate-related Disclosures in the public sector across the globe.
 And this is an incredibly important development because climate is a global issue and needs a global response.
 This is global transformation, and it is essential that governments and the public sector lead.”

 This was echoed by Lynn Pamment, Comptroller and Auditor General for Jersey & Chair of the UK Financial Reporting Advisory Board: “Climate change impacts do not stop at borders - consistent disclosures and accountability should help better international collaboration on mitigations and actions.”